Toloka/docs/en/guide/faq/faq.md

 {% cut "How do I know how many tasks a Toloker will see on the page?" %}

 You can specify the number of tasks on the page when you upload your tasks to the pool.
 For more information about distributing tasks across pages, see [this article](../concepts/distribute-tasks-by-pages.md).

 {% endcut %}

-{% cut "Why does the preview display all the photos from the file with tasks at once?" %}

-You must use a separate row for each task in your file with tasks.
-For more information, see [here](../concepts/pool_csv.md).

-When you create a pool, the pool will have settings for the number of tasks per suite.

-{% endcut %}

-{% cut "The system interprets commas inside my array elements as separators between the array elements.
-How do I avoid this?" %}

-Escape commas with a backslash (`\`).

-{% endcut %}